-Our children are growing up in a world that emphasizes high standards for academic success.
+Our students are growing up in a world that emphasizes high standards for academic success.
 As parents, we want our students to put forth their absolutely best effort each and every time they attempt a task.
 In doing this, to some degree, we create academic learning conditions that discourage mistakes.
-Watching our children make mistakes is not easy.
+Watching our students make mistakes is not easy.

-How can we help change the negative perceptions associated with mistakes so our children can more easily bounce back?
+How can we help change the negative perceptions associated with mistakes so our students can more easily bounce back?

 Communicate the Value of Mistakes

 One way to encourage this attitude is to analyze mistakes together and be specific about the feedback.
 Knowing that the answer to problem #5 is wrong doesn’t suggest how he can improve.
 Pointing out to him that he substituted an incorrect value in a math formula gives him guidance for solving the problem the next time.